jchidley/mkdocs-material-test/docs/Other/2023-09-24-Systems-on-Systems.md

 ### APT Extras Script (Ubuntu/WSL)

-Here’s a ready-to-run Bash script that builds `baseline.txt`, `manual.txt`, `extras.txt`, echoes what each file is, and then prints a one-line summary for every package in `extras.txt`.
+Here's a ready-to-run Bash script that builds `baseline.txt`, `manual.txt`, `extras.txt`, echoes what each file is, and then prints a one-line summary for every package in `extras.txt`.

 Save it as `make-extras.sh` and run with `bash make-extras.sh` (no sudo needed unless your logs require it).